Putting the spotlight on accessories

 Lighting is super effective for directing the dynamic of a space.
 For example, use lampshades that add a bit of nature and give a beautiful light-and-shadow effect on the wall.
 No wallpaper needed there.

 Oh, cushions!
 They discreetly tie together the style of any room they enter.
-Play with fabrics, patterns and colors.
+Play with fabrics, patterns and colours.
 (And a cover change is as easy as it is effective.)

 Let your bare feet land on a soft rug in the morning, and chances are your day is off to a promising start.
 Let alone how good it looks.

 Including more senses is an easily overlooked way to create mood.
-Scented candles add coziness, warmth and help create a relaxing atmosphere.
+Scented candles add cosiness, warmth and help create a relaxing atmosphere.